Please also use the Glossary to understand the meaning of some of the terms used in this policy.

 - Technical Data from the following parties:

-- advertising networks such as Mailchimp based outside the EU; and
+- advertising networks such as Mailchimp based outside the UK/EEA; and

-- search information providers such as Google based outside the EU; and
+- search information providers such as Google based outside the UK/EEA and

-- Social networks providers such as Facebook, Instagram and LinkedIn based outside the EU
+- Social networks providers such as Facebook, Instagram and LinkedIn based outside the UK/EEA

-- Contact, Financial and Transaction Data from providers of technical, payment and delivery services such as Shopify based outside the EU.
+- Contact, Financial and Transaction Data from providers of technical, payment and delivery services such as Shopify based outside the UK/EEA.

-- For users licensing media in specific territories, Magnum shares your Identity, Contact and Transaction data with the appropriate Magnum-approved agent/re seller in that territory in order to fulfil the request.
-The full list of Magnum approved agents can be found here
+- For users licensing media in specific territories, Magnum shares your Identity, Contact and Transaction data with the appropriate Magnum-approved agent/re-seller in that territory in order to fulfill the request.
+The full list of Magnum-approved agents can be found here.

 We will only use your personal data when the law allows us to.
 Most commonly, we will use your personal data in the following circumstances: